31zaki/mini-rover/README.md

 ## Project Overview

-The Mini Rover is built using the chassis of the PiCar-X. For detailed information about the PiCar-X chassis, you can refer to the [official documentation](https://docs.sunfounder.com/projects/picar-x-v20/en/latest/index.html).
-Please note that in this project, only the chassis of the PiCar-X is used, and the Robot-HAT expansion board is not utilized.
+The Mini Rover is built using only the chassis of the PiCar-X. For detailed information about the PiCar-X chassis, you can refer to the [official documentation](https://docs.sunfounder.com/projects/picar-x-v20/en/latest/index.html).
+Note that in this project, the included Robot-HAT is not used.
+Instead, a custom PCB has been designed for the necessary components and connections.
+Additionally, custom parts for mounting the PCB were designed using Fusion360.

 ## Components